TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-13-how-to-use-ai-without-losing-skills.md

 {{< dialogue char="Vector" >}}
 Good questions!
 Are you becoming dumber?
 Probably not, but you MIGHT be losing skills if you're using **AI** wrong.

-**The calculator comparison:**
+**The calculator comparison (with a twist):**
-- Calculators didn't eliminate math - they changed what math skills matter
-- People who learned to use calculators effectively (knowing when to use them, understanding the results) stayed relevant
-- People who just pressed buttons without understanding got left behind
+Think of it like calculators: They didn't eliminate math skills, they changed which ones matter.
+People who learned to use calculators effectively—knowing when to use them, understanding the results—stayed relevant.
+People who just pressed buttons without understanding got left behind.

-**Same with AI:**
+**Same with AI, but there's a key difference:**
-- Using **AI** for research, drafting, formatting?
-Probably fine - those are tools.
-- Using **AI** to avoid thinking, learning, or creating?
-Problem - you're losing skills.
+- Calculators compute—you still need to understand the problem
+- **AI** can think—it can analyze, create, reason (sort of)

+So the question isn't just "when to use it," but "how to use a thinking tool without losing your own thinking."

-**How to know when to stop:**
+**How to know when you've gone too far:**
 - If you can't do the task without AI, you've gone too far
 - If you're not learning or understanding, you're using AI wrong
 - If you're just copying AI output without thinking, that's a problem

-**The test:** Can you explain what the AI did?
-Can you do it yourself if needed?
-Can you improve on what AI generated?
-If yes, you're using it right.
-If no, you're becoming dependent.
 {{< /dialogue >}}

 {{< dialogue char="Recurse" >}}